-The four stakeholder groups involved in the use and management of the SSR are the Serpentine Horse and Pony Club, the Serpentine/Foothills Polocrosse Club, the Serpentine Enviro Group (previously Serpentine Bushland Group) and the Serpentine and Districts Golf Club.
+The four stakeholder groups involved in the use and management of the SSR are the Serpentine Horse and Pony Club (SH&PC), the Serpentine/Foothills Polocrosse Club (SFPC), the Serpentine Enviro Group

+(SEG, previously Serpentine Bushland Group) and the Serpentine and Districts Golf Club (SDGC).
 Each is an incorporated body affiliated with a State body.
+The SH&PC and SFPC hold licences for the use of their respective equestrian grounds and pavilions, while the SDGC holds a lease over the remainder of the reserves.
 All of the community groups that operate on the SSR are entirely voluntary.